Analysis | Clayton Kershaw’s injury shouldn’t derail the Dodgers’ World Series aspirations

 Of the three, only Darvish, with his 3.44 ERA, would be worth more than an average NL starter after accounting for Dodgers Stadium, winning 6 of 10 starts over the rest of the season.
 Verlander (4.50 ERA) and Gray (3.66 ERA) would each be expected to go 5-5.

-The loss of a starter, especially a seven-time all-star, three-time Cy Young Award winner and the 2014 National League Most Valuable Player, is a blow to any franchise, but the Dodgers aren’t in jeopardy of missing the playoffs by any means and should still be considered the favorite to win the 2017 World Series.
+The loss of a starter, especially a seven-time all-star, three-time Cy Young winner and the 2014 National League most valuable player, is a blow to any franchise, but the Dodgers aren’t in jeopardy of missing the playoffs by any means and should still be considered the favorite to win the 2017 World Series.